Two Course (Re)Design participants discussing

 • develop students’ mental models in the discipline

-• Connect the pieces of backward design and equity-focused pedagogies to envision a rhythm for your class that supports course goals and promotes belonging
+• Connect the pieces of backward design and your teaching values to envision a rhythm for your class that supports course goals and promotes belonging

 • Determine how to communicate course design and values to students